-Importantly, we will put a special focus in our analysis on the novel seeding mechanism with the DNA-origami scaffold.
-We expect that the DNA-scaffold and the emerging MT are linked with some flexibility that generates structural variability between the scaffold and the MT.
+Importantly, we will put special focus in our analysis on the novel seeding mechanism with the DNA-origami scaffold.
+We expect that the DNA scaffold and the emerging MT are linked with some flexibility that generates structural variability between the scaffold and the MT.
 Multi-body refinement of the seed and the emerging MT will show the degree of flexibility and whether the linkage is strained and introduces local distortions in the MT.
 In this case, the length of the DNA-protein linkers and the diameter of the DNA ring will be fine-tuned (Aim #1) to relieve the strain and to reduce the distortions in the emerging MTs.

-Structures of DNA-MT hybrids (Aim #1) with bound MIPs (Aim #2): Based on the TIRF microscopy assays, the structure of optimized DNA-MT hybrids with selected bound MIPs (Aim #2) will be determined similarly as described for the DNA-MT hybrids.
-Focused classifications and refinement on specific regions of the MT-segments will allow us to locate the MIPs within the MTs and determine high-resolution maps of the MIPs followed by atomic model building with Coot (Casañal et al., 2020) and Phenix (Afonine et al., 2018).
-The comparison of structures of MIPs in MT-segments with different numbers of protofilaments and/or different arrangements will show whether certain MIPs bind to MTs with certain curvatures, whether binding of the MIPs changes the conformation of the tubulin and whether MIPs adapt their own structure to the symmetry restraints imposed by the MTs.
-We expect that different MIPs fall into different categories such as (1) selective for curvature, (2) adaptable to curvature and (3) reshaping curvature.
+Structures of DNA–MT hybrids (Aim #1) with bound MIPs (Aim #2): Based on the TIRF microscopy assays, the structure of optimized DNA–MT hybrids with selected bound MIPs (Aim #2) will be determined similarly as described for the DNA–MT hybrids.
+Focused classifications and refinement on specific regions of the MT segments will allow us to locate the MIPs within the MTs and determine high-resolution maps of the MIPs followed by atomic model building with Phenix (Afonine et al., 2018) and Coot (Casañal et al., 2020).
+The comparison of structures of MIPs in MT segments with different numbers of protofilaments and/or different arrangements will show whether certain MIPs bind to MTs with certain curvatures, whether binding of the MIPs changes the conformation of the tubulin, and whether MIPs adapt their own structure to the symmetry restraints imposed by the MTs.
+We expect that different MIPs fall into different categories such as: (1) selective for curvature; (2) adaptable to curvature; and (3) reshaping curvature.